OR WAIT null SECS

 To summarize, transit leakage through the front side cavity is the greatest contributor to the self-excitation phenomenon in centrifugal compressors and pumps, having a significant impact on both radial displacement and residual axial thrust generation.

 One possible solution is a peripheral diffuser and return channel for secondary flow in the front side cavity.
 The front cavity is enlarged, and an annular disc with de-swirl vanes (on the casing side) is attached to the casing wall.
-A ring is press fit into the periphery of the front side cavity (Figure 1).
+A ring is press fit into the periphery of the front side cavity (see diagram on previous page).

 Fluid circulates radially around an annular disc, and flow is circumferentially diffused at the periphery.
 Fluid is centrifuged out by the rotating shroud and flows into peripheral diffuser.
 Leakage enters through impeller tip gap and flows into peripheral diffuser.
 The peripheral diffuser promotes circumferential equalization of fluid.
 Fluid exits the peripheral diffuser at its inner radius, flowing into a side cavity adjacent to casing having de-swirl vanes that efficiently remove swirl and redirects flow to eye seal.
 The swirl velocity of the fluid at the exit of the vanes near the eye seal is circumferentially uniform, as is pressure, which is slightly above impeller tip pressure.
 Its design and function are similar to part of the main flow in a mid-stage section (an open diffuser, 180° bend and return channel to hub).